The Ambassador

 Confirmation

 This ministry of the church helps youth to continue in the promises made at Baptism.
 All youth Grade 7 and older are welcome.
-We meet twice monthly, Mondays, 6:30-7:15 p.m: March 17 and 31.
+We meet twice monthly, Mondays, 6:30-7:15 p.m.
+Our final classes until the Fall are on May 5 (all students) and May 26 (2nd year students only).
+Confirmation Sunday is on June 1.

 We gather Sundays at 10:30 a.m.
-We will celebrate Holy Communion on March 2 and 16.
-March 9 and 30 both will be Service of the Word.
-Worship with the Band returns on Mar.
-23.
+We will celebrate Holy Communion on May 4 and 18.
+May 11 will be Service of the Word.
+Worship with the Band will be May 25.

 As we meet we record the services.
 They are uploaded later to our YouTube channel, ‘Our Saviour’s Lutheran Church of Thunder Bay’.
 Thank you, John Stadtlander and Brian Phillips.